A Step-By-Step Guide On How To Move Schools Easily

 7. Contact the new school

-Once you have decided on the new school, give them a call.
-Let them know you are interested in enrolling your child.
+Once you’ve decided on the new school, give them a call.
+Let them know you’re interested in enrolling your child.

-TIP When booking the meeting with the school, ask them what documentation they’ll need from you to complete the enrolment process.
+TIP: When booking the meeting with the school, ask them what documentation they’ll need from you to complete the enrolment process.
 That way you’ll be prepared and can bring it with you for the meeting.
-If you are sure you want to enrol with them, you can also ask them to email you a copy of their enrolment form.
+If you’re sure you want to enrol with them, you can also ask them to email you a copy of their enrolment form.
 This will enable you to complete it ahead of time.

 8. Enrol and Meet with the new school

-The meeting you have with the school will either be with the principal or a designated staff member.
+The meet and greet with the new school will likely be with the principal or deputy principal.
 It’s a great opportunity for you (and your child) to ask any questions that may be important to you.

 For example, if your child was in the school band at her old school, you may want to know if she would have the same opportunity at the new school.

-During the meeting, the new school will give you lots of infomation that you’ll need to know.
-This will include things like – the student code of conduct, homework policy, prospectus, canteen list and pricing, uniform list and pricing and dress code.
+During the meeting, the new school will give you lots of important infomation – the student code of conduct, homework policy, prospectus, canteen list and pricing, uniform list and pricing and dress code.

 9. Tour the new school

 During the meet and greet you’ll be invited to take a tour of the school with your child.
 If this isn’t offered, I highly recommend you request it.
-This will allow you to see all the facilities including classrooms, library, school hall, canteen (tuck shop), toilets and playground.
-This will benefit your child as it will show her where the basic amenities are.
+This will allow you to see all the facilities including classrooms, library, school hall, canteen (tuck shop), toilets, and playground.
+This will help your child see in advance where the basic amenities are.

 10. Find out what you’ll need to purchase

-After enrolling, there will be things you’ll need to purchase before your child’s first day.
+After enrolling, there’ll be things you’ll need to purchase before the first day at the new school.
+They’ll include things like:

 • Exercise books